geoffrey-diederichs/ROP_Emporium/03_callme/README.md

    0x40072b <callme_one@plt+11>:	jmp    0x4006c0
 ```

-We got all we need, our payload will be : an offset to reach the return address, the gadgets to set the register with the required parameters followed by the function calls in the correct order.
+We've got all we need, our payload will be : an offset to reach the return address, the gadgets to set the register with the required parameters followed by the function calls in the correct order.

 # Exploit